tenzir/tenzir/rfc/002-fault-tolerance/README.md

 ### Resilient Write Path

 Data sources provide a stream of events.
-VAST parses them and bundles them into units of partitions.
+Tenzir parses them and bundles them into units of partitions.
 Assuming that we can build a fault-tolerant catalog, the problem of making the write path fault-tolerant reduces to ensuring exactly-once processing semantics on the ingest stream.

 If the circumstances require high-fidelity data acquisition, we can resort to an external data plane with exactly-once processing stream semantics, such as Apache Kafka.
-VAST must not acknowledge events from the data plane until having received a confirmation from the catalog that the corresponding partition is durable.
-In the presence of a crash, VAST must restart from the last acknowledged position in the stream.
+Tenzir must not acknowledge events from the data plane until having received a confirmation from the catalog that the corresponding partition is durable.
+In the presence of a crash, Tenzir must restart from the last acknowledged position in the stream.

 As mentioned above, operators are often willing to accept looser guarantees.